Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java | `ScreenFormat getScreenFormat()` |
 | Python | `ScreenFormat get_screen_format()` |

-Returns the format of the screen buffer and automap buffer.
+Returns the format of the screen buffer and the automap buffer.

 ### `setScreenFormat`